 Toddlers or young children use their parent’s faces and tone of voice, along with their increasing understanding of language to make sense of their experiences.

 By understanding your mental illness, you will be more familiar with how it affects your emotions, behaviours and moods.
 Emotions, behaviours and moods affect how you view yourself and how others view you.
 They also affect your relationships, including with your child.

 When you are unwell, it is important to be aware of how your symptoms can influence your behaviour, facial expressions and tone of voice.
 These are the changes that will be noticed by your toddler or young child.

 The first important step is to reflect on the symptoms you experience and the behaviours your child sees and hears.
 Then consider how your symptoms and behaviours could affect the way your toddler or young child feels.
-COPMI's factsheet 'Communicating with your toddler or young child when you have a mental illness' has a useful reflective exercise to help.
+COPMI's factsheet 'Communicating with your toddler or young child when you have a mental illness' has a useful reflective exercise to help (please see the link below).
 It can be helpful to do this activity with a partner, friend or health professional.
 You can also do the activity on your own.

 As a parent it can be very challenging to think about how your toddler or young child views what is happening.
 It may be useful to talk with your health professional or another trusted support person about the impact of your mental illness on your role as a parent.

 Understanding what your toddler or young child notices and experiences

 Although a toddler or young child may be still be developing their understanding of what you say, they will be very sensitive and responsive to your emotions and to the tone of your voice.
 Toddlers and young children are very perceptive and can detect even the smallest change in their parents’ behaviour or body language (despite a parent trying to ‘hide’ any change).